Fiesta Bowl Prediction: Can the Tigers win the Dustup in the Desert?

 These are two great teams, and when two evenly-matched teams face off the difference is five or six plays per game.
 I think Travis Etienne has a big game.
 Teams had success running away from Chase Young, and you have to believe that Tony Elliott will probe the Ohio State defense early and often, hoping to create gaps in the Buckeye defense later in the game.
 I also think Dobbins will play a big part – teams that have wanted to run the ball against Clemson and stuck with it have had some success.

 The difference?
 Lawrence has been here, and he’s healthy.
 Fields might be hurting and if he can’t run, it limits the offense.
-Ohio St. will score more points on the Tigers than anyone else has this season, but the Tigers start to pull away early in the fourth quarter.
+Ohio State will score more points on the Tigers than anyone else has this season, but the Tigers start to pull away early in the fourth quarter.

 FINAL SCORE: CLEMSON 37, OHIO ST. 27